Harald-U/knative-handson-workshop/docs/7-Debugging.md

          status: "False"
          type: ResourcesAvailable
     ```
-    Here you can see in one of the conditions that we were under CPU pressure in the cluster.
+    Here you can see in one of the status messages that we were under CPU pressure in the cluster.
+The pod was "unschedulable".

+    This link leads to the [Debugging issues with your application](https://knative.dev/docs/serving/debugging-application-issues/) on the Knative docs site.